SAP/ui5-webcomponents/docs/5-development/5-slots.md

 The `slot` decorator is a property decorator that takes one optional argument as an object literal containing configuration options for the slot.

 Defining a slot with the `slot` decorator means that this slot will be managed by the library.
 This means:
-- If any of this UI5 Web Component's children are custom elements, the framework will wait until they are all defined and upgraded before rendering the component for the first time.
+- If any of this UI5 Web Component's children are custom elements, the framework will wait until they are all defined and upgraded before rendering the component.
 - The library will invalidate this UI5 Web Component whenever its children are added, removed, or rearranged (and additionally when invalidated, if `invalidateOnChildChange` is set).

 ```ts